 You see the beast that made me turn aside; help me, o famous sage, to stand against her, for she has made my blood and pulses shudder.

-[36] Virgilio begins to speak in verse 67, and his first words embed his character in temporal and geographical specificity (at times resulting in curious anachronisms, like his reference to his family as “Lombard” in verse 68).
+[30] Let us reconstruct the dialogue that occurs prior to the above request for assistance.
+Virgilio begins to speak in verse 67, and his first words embed his character in temporal and geographical specificity (at times resulting in curious anachronisms, like his reference to his family as “Lombard” in verse 68).
 In the phrase “Nacqui sub Julio” (I was born under Julius [Inf.
 1.70]), Virgilio situates himself in the time of Julius Caesar (100–44 BCE), thus locating himself with precision in the flow of human history.
 He then announces that he was a poet and explains, by circumlocution, that he wrote the Aeneid (73-75).
 Virgilio at this point focuses on his interlocutor and asks Dante why he is going backwards rather than forwards.
 Why is he returning to the darkness whence he came?: “Ma tu perché ritorni a tanta noia?”
 (But why do you return to wretchedness?
 [Inf.
 1.76]).
 Why isn’t he climbing the “delightful mountain” (a reference to the colle of verse 13) that is “the origin and cause of every joy”: “perché non sali il dilettoso monte / ch’è principio e cagion di tutta gioia?”
 (77-78).
-Dante-traveler does not answer these questions, although they offer the opportunity to address the presence of the she-wolf.
-In effect the pilgrim rejects the opportunity to beg for protection from the lupa.
-Why?
-Because he experiences overwhelming desire to focus on the identity of the shade whom he has just met.

 [37] Dante replies to the shade of the Roman poet by posing his own amazed question, which amounts to “Are you really Virgilio?”: “Or se’ tu quel Virgilio . . . ?”
 (And are you then that Vergil . . . ?
 [Inf.
 1.79]).
 In the slippage between the question posed by Virgilio, which pertains to the canto’s major plot-line of Dante’s failure, fear, and distress, and the protagonist’s digressive reply, which opens a new plot-line regarding Dante’s overpowering love for Vergil and his poetry — a love that in the moment takes precedence even over seeking refuge from the lupa and being able to climb the mountain that leads to salvation — we learn something new about this poet.
 He adores Vergil’s poetry and classical antiquity.
 We also see how Dante-poet uses dialogue to generate new plot-lines and thus diegetic complexity.
 He also uses dialogue to construct character.

-[38] Virgilio now explains figuratively the nature of the lupa and the threat that the beast poses: “e dopo ’l pasto ha più fame che pria” (when she has fed, she’s hungrier than before [Inf.
+[33] Virgilio now explains figuratively the nature of the lupa and the threat that the beast poses: “e dopo ’l pasto ha più fame che pria” (when she has fed, she’s hungrier than before [Inf.
 1.99]).
 We infer that the negative desire the lupa embodies is cupiditas, an ever-unsatisfied hunger and greed that can never be filled.
 The lupa is so fierce an impediment that the hill that she blocks cannot be climbed; in the next canto she is called precisely the beast “che del bel monte il corto andar ti tolse” (that barred the shortest way up the fair mountain [Inf.
 2.120]).
 Unable to go directly upward, Dante must take a much longer route to the heights by traversing the three realms of the afterlife.
-Describing the three realms, Virgilio tells Dante that he will eventually come to a place where he must leave him and where another guide, a woman, will take his place: “con lei ti lascerò nel mio partire” (With her at my departure I will leave thee [Inf.
+Describing the three realms, Virgilio tells Dante that he will eventually come to a place where he must leave him and where another guide, an unnamed woman, will take his place: “con lei ti lascerò nel mio partire” (With her at my departure I will leave thee [Inf.
 1.123]).

 [40] Let us return to the lovely interlude in which the pilgrim reacts with amazement to being in the presence of a poet whose work has been of seminal importance to him in his own poetic self-fashioning (Inf.
 1.82-87).
 We readers, too, in mimetic reflection of the pilgrim, should be amazed: the guide chosen for this quintessentially Christian quest is the great author of the Latin epic of the founding of Rome.
 Through the creation of the character of Virgilio and the storyline that he devises for him, Dante-poet engages his deep feelings about classical antiquity, a major theme of this poem.